 Step 2: Disable Driver Signature Enforcement

-Note: Windows enforces driver signatures by default.
-For non-digitally signed drivers, you need to disable Driver Signature Enforcement before installing.
+Windows enforces driver signatures by default.
+So, for non-digitally signed drivers like MTK drivers, you need to disable Driver Signature Enforcement before installing.

 On Windows 11: